Get exclusive member benefits & effect social change. Join Today

 Over time, the lack of control and sensation can cause the muscles in your hand to tighten, leading to a claw-like deformity.
 This usually only occurs in severe cases of ulnar nerve palsy.

-Ulnar nerve palsy can make it difficult to work with your hands, so you may struggle to complete tasks that were once easy.
+Ulnar nerve palsy can make it difficult to work with your hands, so it may be harder to complete tasks that were once easy.
 Activities that put strain on your hands and lower arms, such as golf or tennis, may make the pain worse.

 The cause of ulnar nerve palsy isn’t always known.
 However, damage to the ulnar nerve can occur due to:

 Damage to the ulnar nerve is like cutting a telephone cord.
-The messages from your brain can’t be properly transmitted to their targets in your hand and arm nor can they be received from the hand.
+The messages from your brain can’t be properly transmitted to their targets in your hand and arm, and they can’t be received from the hand.